 Graduate Research Across Disciplines

 At Rutgers University–Camden, graduate students pursue master‘s and doctoral programs in a challenging, academic environment cultivated by outstanding faculty scholars who encourage investigation and exploration.
-Through our libraries, centers, institutues, and facilities, students have access to the superior academic and research resources you would expect from a major research university such as Rutgers.
+Through our libraries, centers, institutes, and facilities, students have access to the superior academic and research resources you would expect from a major research university such as Rutgers.

 Here’s a sample of where the research pursuits of recent Rutgers–Camden graduate students have led.